MuhabHariri/EViTiny/README.md

-# 🧠 Ghost-DeepResNet — An ultra-lightweight classification model with very low FLOPs and parameter count for identifying strawberry diseases and disorders
+# 👁️ EViTiny — Redesigning the Vision Transformer for Parameters and FLOPs Efficiency

 This repository accompanies the paper **"Redesigning the Vision Transformer for Parameters and FLOPs Efficiency"**